JPG to PNG Converter — Free Online

 About JPG to PNG Conversion

 Converting JPG to PNG sits at the intersection of two of the most-searched questions in image workflows: file compatibility and file size.
 JPG files behave well in their native environment but cause friction when you need to share, edit, or publish them somewhere that expects PNG.
 The most common triggers for this conversion are uploading to a platform that rejects JPG, opening the file in software that does not recognize it, attaching the image to a document workflow, and reducing the file size for faster web delivery.
 None of those problems require a server upload — the file format is fully described, the math is well-known, and a modern browser has every API needed to do the conversion locally.
+The moment you need crisp transparency or an edit-safe copy that won't pick up fresh JPEG artifacts on every resave, PNG is the format you reach for.
+The catch is that PNG stores photographic data losslessly, so a converted photo almost always lands several times larger than the JPEG it came from.

 Why People Convert JPG to PNG

 There is no single reason to convert JPG to PNG; there are four overlapping ones.
 Compatibility is the most common: the destination application, website, or printer simply does not accept JPG.
 File size is the second: PNG either compresses better (saving bandwidth) or worse (preserving fidelity) than JPG, and the right choice depends on what you do next with the image.
 Editing is the third: some editors strip metadata or refuse to open certain JPG variants, while PNG loads cleanly.
 And finally there is preservation — converting between lossless formats avoids generation loss when you plan to keep editing the file.
 FileChange handles all four motivations in the same one-click flow.
+People convert JPG to PNG when a JPEG photo has to live in a workflow that assumes lossless pixels: dropping a product shot onto a transparent layout, feeding an image into a tool that re-saves repeatedly, or capturing a screenshot that was unfortunately saved as JPG and now shows blocky text.
+The direction is about stopping further generation loss and gaining an alpha channel, never about recovering detail JPEG already discarded.

 How to Convert JPG to PNG Online